1.32.10 Reporting on Event-Related Spending

 4. Delegation Order 1-58 (Rev. 2), Policy and Guidance for Conference (including: meetings, retreats, seminars, symposiums or training activities) Approval and Planning

-Mission-Critical Travel Exclusions
+Mission-Critical Travel Exemptions

-Treasury-wide Exclusions to Treasury Directive 12-70 Requirements
+Treasury-wide Exemptions to Treasury Directive 12-70 Requirements

-2. These exclusions are not meant to cover meetings, conferences, or training events held in non-Government space, occurring over multiple days.
+2. These exemptions are not meant to cover meetings, conferences, or training events held in non-Government space, occurring over multiple days.
 IRS employees and managers should be mindful of decisions consistent with the current budget environment and also be aware of situations that could be perceived as wasteful or inappropriate in nature.

 4. This information must be submitted at 10 calendar days and 40 calendar days after the event is held to cfo.event.request@irs.gov.
 See IRM 1.32.10.3, Reporting Requirements to Treasury, for additional information.

-Exclusion Description
+Exemption Description

 Federal Advisory Committee Act (FACA) Meetings Expenses related to participation in FACA meetings